-Early in 2015, the Commissioner for Equal Opportunity, Allanah Lucas, established the New and Emerging Communities Reference Group.
+Early in 2015, the Commissioner for Equal Opportunity established the New and Emerging Communities Reference Group.

-the purpose of the group is to develop a coordinated and coherent strategy to address racial harassment and discrimination experienced by people who have recently arrived in Western Australia.
+The purpose of the group is to develop a coordinated and coherent strategy to address racial harassment and systemic discrimination experienced by people who have recently arrived in Western Australia.

 Anecdotal and statistical evidence gathered by the Equal Opportunity Commission has identified that racial discrimination and harassment are serious problems for new and emerging communities in Western Australia.

-Further base research is currently being undertaken to present a paper to the Australian Human Rights Commission’s conference to commemorate 40 years of the Racial Discrimination Act.
-The paper will seek to get this issue on the national agenda so more thorough research can be undertaken.
+Anecdotal evidence has been gathered by the EOC and further base research was undertaken to present a paper to the Australian Human Rights Commission’s conference to commemorate 40 years of the Racial Discrimination Act.

 The paper sought to get this issue on the national agenda so more thorough research could be undertaken.

 Current Issue – Public transport concession for ncategories of humanitarian entrants